apache/arrow/docs/source/developers/python.rst

    conda activate pyarrow-dev

-For Windows, see the `Developing on Windows`_ section below.
+For Windows, see the `Building on Windows`_ section below.

 We need to set some environment variables to let Arrow's build system know about our build toolchain: